jam-madrigal/readme-generator/README.md

 # Desription
-Simply clone this repository and run index.js in node.
+A cli application to help you create a readme.

 # Usage
-Eclipse Public License 1.0 (EPL-1.0)
+Use this file to get started with a good readme template.

 # Installation
-Use this application to help you get started with a good readme.md file for your projects.
+Simply clone this repository and run index.js in node

 # Usage
-Eclipse Public License 1.0 (EPL-1.0)
+Use this file to get started with a good readme template.

 # Tests
+I gave it a good sniff.

 # Questions
+Forward all questions to jam.madrigal@gmail.com

 # Contributors
+Me myself and i